-In addition to the 36,000 metre drill program completed in July 2019, the exploration team completed a small drill program of approximately 2,500 metres in the Southwest Zone in November and December 2019.
+In November and December 2019, the exploration team completed a small drill program of approximately 2,500 metres in the Southwest Zone.
 All seven drill holes successfully intersected gold including high-grade intersections and demonstrated geology similar to that of Z87.
 This zone is located just 3.5 km to the southwest of the Z87 pit and is readily accessible from the existing mine road.
 In January and February 2020, the Company completed a more focused drill program of approximately 6,000 metres in this area with the objective of covering a larger area and confirming that the mineralization being observed is homogeneous throughout.
-The results from the February 2020 program, coupled with the December 2019 program continue to demonstrate geology similar to the main mineralized zone at Z87 and support management's belief that the Troilus property is part of a huge, regional scale system and remains materially underexplored.
+The results from the February 2020 program, coupled with the December 2019 program demonstrated geology similar to the main mineralized zone at Z87 and support management's belief that the Troilus property is part of a huge, regional scale system and remains materially underexplored.